By: Hassan Shareef,

 The other best feature I liked is it also comes with a separate command line tool to execute saved sessions either from other applications or you can also use Windows Task Scheduler to execute saved Sessions at particular intervals.

-conversion.
-Although it has migrated the tables it failed to convert the
+Although it migrated the tables, it failed to convert the

 into existing tables leave alone column mapping.
 It also doesn't let you